 - Regular payments.
 Set up automated payments online or over the phone.

 - Limit orders.
 Use these to execute a money transfer when your ideal exchange rate is met.

 How to make an international money transfer with WorldFirst

 You will need to sign up for an account with WorldFirst online.
 Once registered and verified, it's quick and easy to make future transactions.

 After you've booked your money transfer, you'll receive an email with WorldFirst's bank account details for you to transfer your money to.
 You can organise your money transfer with WorldFirst either over the phone or online.

-How long does a transfer with WorldFirst take?
+How long does an international transfer with WorldFirst take?

 A number of factors affect the transfer time: the currency, what bank is used and the size of the transaction.
 If you're transferring to GBP, USD or EUR, the transfer is normally completed within the same day.
 With other currencies, you should allow one to four days for your money transfer to be completed.

 Keep in mind that these times are from when WorldFirst receives your funds, depending on how fast your bank processes money transfers.